gregcotech007/love-matched/README.md

 * [Conclusion](#conclusion)

 # User Experience (UX)

 ## User Story

 ### Intended Audience
 The intended audience for this game is to cater for users of all age groups from young to old.
+Children aged (4+) and adults of all ages.

 The purpose of the game is to provide interactive entertainment, test memory skills of what random cards they flipped, in order to match them together.

 The user must complete all the card matches in the allocated time in order to win the game.
 The purpose of the game is to match all cards with the highest time remaining and with the least amount of card flips.